 Birth

 Babies born via cesarean sections are also more likely to have certain allergies than vaginally birthed babies.
 A baby’s immune system is exposed to many different types of bacteria and other germs during the vaginal birth process.
 This exposure may help protect infants from developing allergies later on in life.
-Breastfeeding is also a factor allergy development.
+Breastfeeding is also a factor in allergy development.
 The longer a baby is breastfed, the less likely they are to develop allergies.

 Pets